Njong392/Abbreve/README.md

 :bomb: Now, GO CREATE THOSE ISSUES AND PULL REQUESTS!

 # :key: License
-This project is licensed with [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+This project is licensed with [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-If you like [this](https://abbreve.vercel.app/) Project, Don't forget to leave a star :star: .
+If you like the [project](https://abbreve.vercel.app/), Don't forget to leave a star :star: .
 All support is highly appreciated :100: